Sparkling Water Market 2026 Bubbles Toward $100B

 Health & Wellness Mindset

 More people are walking past the sugary stuff now.
 They want drinks that feel honest, light, clear, and not overdone.
 Something that tastes healthy without pretending.
-IMARC Group says this quiet shift toward wellness is what’s keeping growth steady.
+This quiet shift toward wellness is what’s keeping growth steady.
 For retailers, this isn't ordinary water any longer.
 It's a way of life in a bottle, with vitamins or electrolytes working quietly behind the scenes.

 Flavour and Premium Edge

 Unflavored sparkling water?
 Alright.
 But flavored ones such as citrus, berries, even floral essences are what are selling cases.
-Straits Research identifies that flavored versions account for global sales today.
+Those flavored versions account for global sales today.
 People like what feels fresh.
 Limited runs keep that spark alive, make it feel exclusive.
 For wholesalers, those sleek cans and polished glass bottles?
 They’re not just containers.
 They’re margin makers.

 Sustainability and Brand Storytelling